stiltskincode/svc-movie/README.md

 ### Prerequisites

-To run service on your local machine you need install
+To run service on your local machine you need to install

 * [docker](https://docs.docker.com/install/)
 * [docker-compose](https://docs.docker.com/compose/install/)